The Seekers: 1990s, 2000s and 2010s

 In 2004 a DVD, The Seekers at Home and Down Under, was released.
 It consists of a 1966 television documentary on the Seekers and a 1967 special.
 The cover includes a photo from the 1966 documentary.

 In October 2010, The Best of the Seekers (1968) was listed in the book 100 Best Australian Albums.
 Also in October, they were scheduled to tour various Australian cities in support of violinist André Rieu and his orchestra.
 However, the tour was postponed when Rieu was taken ill.
 They released another Greatest Hits compilation in May 2011 which peaked in the top 40.
 That month they supported Rieu on the rescheduled Australian tour.
 "I'll Never Find Another You" was added to the National Film and Sound Archive of the Sounds of Australia registry in 2011.
 "The Seekers' Golden Jubilee Tour" kicked off 2013 in May, celebrating fifty years since the group had formed in December 1962.
 Performing in Sydney, Brisbane, Newcastle and Melbourne, they received rave reviews to sold-out audiences.
 However, Judith Durham suffered a brain haemorrhage after their first concert in Melbourne.
 The rest of the Australian tour and later-to-be-staged UK tour were postponed; the former continued in November, while the UK tour took place in May and June 2014, ending with two performances at the Royal Albert Hall, London.

 In November 2015, during a tour of Guy's new group, Athol Guy and Friends, featuring Jenny Blake on vocals, the group were joined by Potger and Woodley for a one-performance fundraiser hosted by the school.
 The performance featured many of the Seekers' hits as well as other songs that had influenced them over the years.
 The performance closed with a performance of "I Am Australian", which Guy introduced as a song that was pertinent given "what was happening around the world" at the time.

 In 2015, they were inducted into the Music Victoria Hall of Fame.

-In April 2019, the Seekers released Farewell – a live recording from their 50th anniversary tour of 2013.
+In April 2019, the Seekers released Farewell, a live recording from their 2013 50th anniversary tour.
 Following Durham's retirement from live performance, the group continued as "The Original Seekers" with the addition of long-time producer and guitarist and singer Michael Cristiano as the group's "fourth voice".
-In June 2019, they released a new studio album titled Back to Our Roots.
+In June 2019, they released a new studio album titled Back to Our Roots also produced by Michael Cristiano.
 The album features Guy, Potger and Woodley joining with Cristiano on songs they had sung prior to Durham's tenure with the group.
 The album was released with "The Original Seekers" as the group's name.